morse-simulator/morse/doc/morse/dev/adding_component.rst

 Pocolibs
 ________

-In MorsePocolibsClass, the different poster_id are stored in a dictionary ``_poster_dict``, indexed by the name of the component (``component.blender_obj.name``)
+In Pocolibs, the different poster_id are stored in a dictionary ``_poster_dict``, indexed by the name of the component (``component.blender_obj.name``)

 Text
 ____

-In TextOutClass, the different files are stored in a dictionary ``_file_list``, indexed by the name of the component (``component.blender_obj.name``)
+In Text, the different files are stored in a dictionary ``_file_list``, indexed by the name of the component (``component.blender_obj.name``)